-The Calder Case: Setting A Precedent for Indigenous Canadian Constitutional Relations foundation for a long-term victory for the Nisga'a.
+The Calder Case forced a major adjustment to the lands and rights claim process that Indigenous peoples in Canada had to work through.
+While the initial case did not succeed, it did provide the foundation for a long-term victory for the Nisga'a.
 The case challenged the notions laid out by the British North America Act, and confronted the Crown's right to the land that the Nisga'a held.
 The Nisga'a also managed to disprove the idea of terra nullius24 and prove an indigenous existence via oral tradition, something that had been unheard of when it came to land claims in the past.
 It also demonstrated that the First Nations of Canada had something much more than a claim to the land, but a right to the land instead, owing to that longstanding historical connection.
 This protection of Aboriginal rights would ultimately be enshrined as part of the 1982 Constitution.
 While the Calder Case did not get the Nisga'a a settlement and treaty at the time of the court ruling, the case did help to pave the way for an eventual Nisga'a treaty, and also provided a blueprint for many other First Nations to challenge their own situations within the state in order to provide for a future where they could have greater opportunity to assert their sovereignty.